-(2) Reflects retention awards granted to the executive officers.
+(3) Reflects RSU awards granted to the executive officers during 2021 under the Company's 2020 Plan and Long-Term EIP.

-(3) The amounts in this column reflect the grant date fair value of grants of restricted stock to each executive officer, under the Company's 2018 Plan, calculated in accordance with ASC Topic 718, based on the closing price of the Company's common stock on the date of grant.
+(4) The amounts in this column reflect the grant date fair value of awards of RSUs and PSUs granted to each executive officer, calculated in accordance with ASC Topic 718.
+The amounts shown for the PSUs are based on the probable outcome of such awards on the date of grant, which was achievement at target level.